Yves33/wxgpx/src/docs/README.md

 * You can write all your instructions in a script then run the script using “run script…” button in shell plugin.

-* Any file in the scripts folder named Startup.py will be executed immediately after program starts.
+* Any file in the scripts folder named onStartup.py will be executed immediately after program starts.

+* The program will also execute onOpenFile.py and onSaveFile.py immediately after opening or before saving files.

 * In order to import functions from other scripts, you have to keep the file `__init__.py` in the scripts folder.